Global Security & Investigations

 Postal Inspector Victoria Fussell of the San Francisco Division initiated a criminal investigation of a California company after finding USPS pallets at a recycling plant loaded with what appeared to be mail matter.

 MTE Recovery Efforts by Postal Inspectors Save USPS Millions of Dollars

 Every year, the Postal Service spends millions of dollars to replace Mail Transport Equipment (MTE) that leaks out of the Postal Service network.
 With pallets costing up to $20 each, letter trays up to $2.75 per tray and tubs costing around $4 each, losses add up quickly.
 Replacing missing equipment cost the Postal Service $50 million last year.

 To help the Postal Service reel in wayward equipment and to prosecute violators, Postal Inspectors launched the Equipment Recovery Project in 2008.
 Since then, Inspectors have recovered almost 200,000 pieces of MTE, including pallets, trays and tubs, worth more than $4 million.
-The items were reclaimed from businesses ranging from a New England fish market to California recycling firms; from pallet bounty hunters to major mailers.
+The items were reclaimed from businesses ranging from a New England fish market to California recycling firms.

 Criminal prosecution for theft or misuse of postal property, a federal crime that carries a penalty of up to 3 years in prison and/or a fine of up to $250,000, was also initiated in several cases.

 - A Georgia man, who worked for a major mailer, was arrested for stealing and selling almost 10,000 Postal Service pallets to a pallet supply company.
 The company provided pallets to freight companies doing business in South America.
 The suspect made restitution of $10,129 to the Postal Service.

 - In a related case, a woman who was an employee of an air express transportation subcontractor for major mailers was arrested for selling 3,520 pallets to a pallet consultant company.